bashirulazam/within-triplet-debias/README.md

 # Training and Testing

-We generate measurements from the publicly available baselines released by Kang et al. (Unbiased scene graph generation from biased training).
-The github link for baseline training and testing is https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch
+We generate measurements from the following publicly available baselines.
+1. IMP, MOTIF, VCTree, Causal-MOTIF (TDE-MOTIF) -- Released by Kang et al. (Unbiased scene graph generation from biased training).
+The github link is https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch
+2. DLFE_MOTIF -- Released by Chiou et al. (Recovering the Unbiased Scene Graphs from the Biased Ones).
+The github link is https://github.com/coldmanck/recovering-unbiased-scene-graphs
+3. BGNN -- Released by Li et al. (Bipartite Graph Network with Adaptive Message Passing for Unbiased Scene Graph Generation).
+The github link is https://github.com/SHTUPLUS/PySGG

 # Uncertain evidence from baseline model

-You can download our extracted evidence data for several baselines [here](https://rpi.box.com/s/r0uyi8eyyyj1334dubvfm905mcb92h7p).
+You can download our extracted evidence data for the above-mentioned baselines [here](https://rpi.box.com/s/r0uyi8eyyyj1334dubvfm905mcb92h7p).
 You can also use the following steps for extracting evidence data from the baseline data by yourself.

 ## For Visual Genome
 1. Go to "Gen_data_evidence/"
-2. Copy "generate_meas_infer_triplet.py" for VG in the run directory of the baseline (see github directory above).
-It will generate measurement results of testing images with associated measurement probabilities for specified baseline (imp, motif, vctree, ...), setting (predcls, sgcls, sgdet), dataset (vg) .
+2. Copy "generate_meas_infer_triplet.py" for VG in the run directory of the baseline (see github directories above).
+It will generate measurement results of testing images with associated measurement probabilities for specified baseline (imp, motif, vctree, ...), setting (predcls, sgcls, sgdet), and dataset (vg,gqa) .
 The MATLAB data file will have the name "data_rel_meas_infer_*baseline*\_*setting*\_*dataset*.mat".
 An example is "data_rel_meas_infer_vctree_sgcls_vg.mat"
 3. Copy and run "generate_tripelts_ground.py" for VG in the same dir.
-It will generate ground truth annotations for testing data in VG ("data_rel_ground_vctree_sgcls_vg.mat")
+It will generate ground truth annotations for testing data in VG.
+An example is "data_rel_ground_vctree_sgcls_vg.mat"

 ## For GQA
-The baseline github repo by Kang et al. does not cover GQA dataset.
-We will release our baseline with GQA dataset very soon!
+The baseline github repos above does not cover GQA dataset.
+We will release our baselines with GQA dataset very soon!
 <!---
 1. Go to "Gen_data_evidence/Gen_data_evidence/GQA"
 2. Copy "generate_meas_infer_triplet_GQA.py" for GQA in the run directory of the baseline (see github directory above).
 It will generate measurement results with associated measurement probabilities for VCTree PredCls in GQA. ("data_rel_meas_infer_vctree_predcls_GQA_full.mat")